The Ultimate Guide to Handling Ball Python After Feeding

 Keep handling sessions brief and infrequent initially, especially for new or young pythons.
 Gradually increase the duration as your python becomes more accustomed to handling.
 Most pythons tolerate 15-20 minutes of handling well, but always be attentive to signs of stress.

-You might like this: Unveiling the Mystery: How Can You Tell if a Ball Python is Male or Female?
+You might like this: Discover How You Can Tell How Old Your Ball Python Is

 Responding to Signs of Stress or Discomfort